-Come and take our low maintenance raised bed vegetable garden summer tour in its first year.
-It’s more than halfway finished and we’re harvesting a good amount – even while fighting off animals that want all that we grow!
+Come and take our low maintenance raised bed vegetable garden summer tour in its first FULL year.
+It's more than halfway finished and we're harvesting a good amount - even while fighting off animals that want all that we grow!
 Find design ideas and inspiration for your own low maintenance garden.

 Some links in this article are affiliate links and if you click on them and purchase I will receive a small commission at no cost to you.